 Warm-Spiced Molten Chocolate Cake

-This is quite possibly the best molten chocolate cake in the world, or at least in Portland.
+This is quite possibly the best molten chocolate cake in the world, or okay, at least in Portland.
 The evocative spicing takes it over the top.
-You must of course use the best quality bar chocolate you can get, as the success of this simple desert depends on it.
+You must, of course, use the best quality bar chocolate you can get, as the success of this simple dessert depends on it.

-To bake these cakes, you will need six, ½-cup capacity custard cups or similar-sized baking dishes.
-If you plan to unmold the cakes, they look best on the plate if they are slightly pyramidal in shape (wider at the base) when turned out.
+To bake these cakes, you need six, ½-cup capacity custard cups or similar-sized baking dishes.
+If you plan to unmold the cakes, they look best on the plate if they’re slightly pyramidal in shape (wider at the base) when turned out.

 ½ cup unsalted butter